 Image via Amazon

 Let’s be honest – no other online store competes with Amazon.
-Furthermore, Amazon Prime Day sets holiday sales records and beats its own record year after year.
+Furthermore, Amazon Prime Day sets holiday sales records and beats its own record yearly.

-Expanding your online store onto Amazon allows you to get a piece of the Amazon pie, to include participating in Amazon Prime and Prime Day sales.
+Expanding your online store onto Amazon allows you to get a piece of the Amazon pie, including participating in Amazon Prime and Prime Day sales.

 Amazon buyers may not have heard of you before buying from you.
 But because you sell on Amazon and have public reviews, consumers are more likely to trust you sooner than if they happened upon you in a sponsored post on social media.